othonhugo/declusor/README.md

 ## Technical Architecture

-Declusor is built with a modular design focusing on reliability and maintainability:
+Declusor is built with a modular design focusing on reliability and maintainability, structured around key components:

-- **Core**: Robust session management using blocking sockets with optimized buffering (`bytearray`) for high‑performance data handling.
-- **Controller**: Modular command handlers (`load`, `upload`, `shell`, etc.) allowing easy extension of functionality.
-- **Interface**: Abstract base classes defining clear contracts for components.
+- **Connection Management**: Handles the underlying network communication and data transfer between the client and target, ensuring robust session stability.
+- **Command Processing**: Interprets user commands and dispatches them to specialized modules for execution, enabling diverse remote operations.
+- **Module System**: Provides a flexible and extensible framework for integrating new functionalities and commands, enhancing Declusor's adaptability.
+- **User Interface**: Manages the interactive command-line experience, including intelligent command and file path completion for improved usability.

 ## Getting Started

 ### Prerequisites

-* **Python 3.x**: Ensure you have Python 3 installed on your local machine.
+- **Python 3.x**: Ensure you have Python 3 installed on your local machine.
-* **Unix‑like Operating System**: Declusor relies on some features which are standard on Linux, macOS, and other Unix‑like systems.
+- **Unix‑like Operating System (Target)**: Declusor relies on some features which are standard on Linux, macOS, and other Unix‑like systems on the target machine.

 ### Installation